syncfusion-content/xamarin-docs/Xamarin/SfChart/chartseries.md

 {% highlight c# %}

 ColumnSeries series = new ColumnSeries();
-series.GetDataPointIndex(400, 400); // you can get the data point index by passing current touch point
+int index = series.GetDataPointIndex(400, 400);

 {% endhighlight %}

+>N The ouput of this method will be -1 if there is no data point under the given x and y position.